-Where, as a result of organisational change, job evaluation or redeployment there is a reduction in pay, staff will receive salary protection which will be at least limited to a period equivalent to the period of notice to which they would be entitled under their contract of employment.
+Where, as a result of job evaluation or redeployment there is a reduction in pay, staff will receive salary protection which will be at least limited to a period equivalent to the period of notice to which they would be entitled under their contract of employment.
+This will only be applicable in circumstances where the employee has compulsorily had a reduction in pay due to restructure or redeployment and will apply to reductions in contractual pay and allowances.